-4.2 Defining new data-parallel dynamics
+4.2 Defining new parallel dynamics

-In this section we survey two ideas for performing inference using new data-parallel dynamics.
+In this section we survey two ideas for performing inference using new parallel dynamics.
 These algorithms define new dynamics in the sense that their iterates do not form ergodic Markov chains which admit the posterior distribution as an invariant distribution, and thus they do not qualify as classical MCMC schemes.
 Instead, while some of the updates in these algorithms resemble standard MCMC updates, the overall dynamics are designed to exploit parallel and distributed computation.
-A unifying theme of these new methods is to perform local computation on data while controlling the amount of global synchronization or communication.
+A unifying theme of these new methods is to perform local computarepeat